Subthalamic nucleus

 The subthalamic nucleus (STN) is a small lens-shaped nucleus in the brain where it is, from a functional point of view, part of the basal ganglia system.
 In terms of anatomy, it is the major part of the subthalamus.
 As suggested by its name, the subthalamic nucleus is located ventral to the thalamus.
 It is also dorsal to the substantia nigra and medial to the internal capsule.
-It was first described by Jules Bernard Luys in 1865, and the term corpus Luysi or Luys' body is still sometimes used.

 Anatomy

 Structure

 The principal type of neuron found in the subthalamic nucleus has rather long, sparsely spiny dendrites.
 In the more centrally located neurons, the dendritic arbors have a more ellipsoidal shape.
 The dimensions of these arbors (1200 μm, 600 μm, and 300 μm) are similar across many species—including rat, cat, monkey and human—which is unusual.
 However, the number of neurons increases with brain size as well as the external dimensions of the nucleus.
 The principal neurons are glutamatergic, which give them a particular functional position in the basal ganglia system.
 In humans there are also a small number (about 7.5%) of GABAergic interneurons that participate in the local circuitry; however, the dendritic arbors of subthalamic neurons shy away from the border and primarily interact with one another.

 The structure of the subthalamic nucleus has not yet been fully explored and understood, but it is likely composed of several internal domains.
 The primate subthalamic nucleus is often divided in three internal anatomical-functional domains.
-However, this so called tripartite model has been debated because it does not fully explain the complexity of the subthalamic nucleus in brain function.
+However, this so-called tripartite model has been debated because it does not fully explain the complexity of the subthalamic nucleus in brain function.

 Afferent axons

-The subthalamic nucleus receives its main input from the external globus pallidus (GPe), not so much through the ansa lenticularis as often said but by radiating fibers crossing the medial pallidum first and the internal capsule (see figure).
+The subthalamic nucleus receives its main input from the external globus pallidus (GPe), not so much through the ansa lenticularis as often said but by radiating 'comb' fibers crossing the medial pallidum first and the internal capsule (forming part of Edinger's comb system, see figure), as well as the ansa subthalamica.
 These afferents are GABAergic, inhibiting neurons in the subthalamic nucleus.
-Excitatory, glutamatergic inputs come from the cerebral cortex (particularly the motor cortex), and from the pars parafascicularis of the central complex.
+Excitatory, glutamatergic inputs come from the cerebral cortex (entire frontal cortex with a predominance for motor, premotor and oculomotor input to the posterolateral part of the nucleus), and from the pars parafascicularis of the central complex.
 The subthalamic nucleus also receives neuromodulatory inputs, notably dopaminergic axons from the substantia nigra pars compacta.

 It also receives inputs from the pedunculopontine nucleus.